shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

   }
   ```
 - And thats how we passed the data to parent component and the function will print the data in the console.

+### 1 way binding
+By using one way binding, data can be shown only on html but it cannot be changed from the html, it will be used for only display purpose.

+- **In Reactive Forms :-**

+We can use one way binding in reactive forms with the help of `[ngModel]="var"` .

+- **In Template Driven Form :-**

 ### 2 way binding in Angular